vaquarkhan/microservices-recipes-a-free-gitbook/chapters/03-service-communication.md

 ### Conclusion: Stop Splitting, Start Governing

-The Adaptive Granularity Strategy represents a fundamental shift in how we think about microservices architecture.
+Adaptive Granularity Governance: The Khan Microservice Pattern represents a fundamental shift in how we think about microservices architecture.
 Instead of asking "How small should my services be?", we ask "What granularity optimizes for my specific context?"

 **The Three Principles:**

 1. **Context Over Dogma:** Your organization, domain, and constraints matter more than industry best practices
 2. **Measurement Over Opinion:** Use quantitative metrics (RVx) instead of subjective judgment
-3. **Evolution Over Perfection:** Architecture is a journey, not a destination—measure, adapt, improve
+3. **Evolution Over Perfection:** Architecture is a journey, not a destination�measure, adapt, improve

 As we move into Chapter 4, we'll explore how these principles apply to the hardest problem in microservices: managing data across service boundaries.
-The Adaptive Granularity Strategy will guide us in determining when to share data, when to duplicate it, and when to accept eventual consistency.
+Adaptive Granularity Governance: The Khan Microservice Pattern will guide us in determining when to share data, when to duplicate it, and when to accept eventual consistency.

 ---